siefca/attribute-filters/README.md

 end
 ```

-Attributes that should be altered may be simply added
-to the attribute sets that you define and then filtered
-with generic methods.
-You can use these methods in all
-your models if you wish.

-The last action can be performed by putting the filtering methods into
-some base class that all your models inherit form or (better) into your own
-handy module that is included in all your models.
-Alternatively you can
-use predefined filters from `ActiveModel::AttributeFilters::Common` module.

 Usage and more examples
 -----------------------

-You can use it to filter attributes (as presented above) but you can also
+You can use Attribute Filters to filter attributes (as presented above) but you can also
 use it to express some logic
 [on your own](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE.md#Custom_applications).